Transferable Graphical MARL for Real-Time Estimation in Dynamic Wireless Networks: System Model

-Without loss of generality, let $h_{i, 0}^j=0$.
-Now suppose another packet from the $j^{th}$ agent is delivered to the $i^{th}$ agent.
-It may be cached in $Q_{i, j}$.
-Suppose that the delivered packet has generation time $\tau'$ and $\tau'<\tau_{i, j}$, i.e., the delivered packet is generated before the current packet in $Q_{i, j}$.
-If the packet is cached by the $i^{th}$ agent, then the AoI of $Q_{i, j}$ becomes $k-\tau'>k-\tau_{i, j}$, which implies that the delivered packet cannot decrease the AoI of $Q_{i, j}$.
-In this case, we say that the delivered packet is \emph{older} than the current packet in $Q_{i, j}$, and the $i^{th}$ agent discards the delivered (older) packet and keeps the \emph{newer} one.

-Based on \eqref{eq: h_i}, the AoI with respect to the $j^{th}$ agent at the $i^{th}$ agent ($h_{i, k}^j$) increases with time, and it jumps down to a certain value when a new packet containing information about the $j^{th}$ agent is received from the $u^{th}$ agent at time slot $k$ $(d_{u,k}^{i,j}=1)$.
-More precisely, the recursions of $h^j_{i, k}$ are given by

-As an example, in Figure~\ref{fig_AoI}, $h_{i,k}^j$ jumps down at time slots $4$ and $12$, indicating the reception of packets from the $j_1^{th}$ and $j_3^{th}$ agents, respectively.
-Conversely, $h_{i,k}^j$ increases at time slot $7$ and time slot $17$, suggesting that the packets received from the $j_2^{th}$ and $j_4^{th}$ agents are stale.
+with $h_{j,0}^{(i)}=0$ by convention.
+When a new packet from node $j$ is delivered to node $i$, it may update $Q_{j}^{(i)}$.
+When node $i$ receives a packet of node $j$ with generation time $\tau'$, it updates $Q_j^{(i)}$ only if $\tau' > \tau_{i,j}$; otherwise the packet is stale and discarded, since caching it would increase the AoI.
+Formally, the AoI recursion (as illustrated in Fig.~\ref{fig_AoI}) is

-At the beginning of time slot $k$, the $i^{th}$ agent knows the information of the packet cached in $Q_{i, j}$ before time $k$, i.e., $X_{j, \tau_{i, j}}$, and reconstructs $\hat{X}_{i, k}^j$ by the Kalman estimatorr due to its optimality \cite{correlatedAoI}:
+At the beginning of slot $k$, node $i$ knows the packet currently stored in $Q_{j}^{(i)}$, namely $\zeta_{\tau_{i, j}}^{(j)}$.
+Its estimate of $\zeta_{k}^{(j)}$ is given by the MMSE (Kalman) estimator, which is optimal in the mean-square sense \cite{correlatedAoI}: